Q: How much do your puppies cost? Why?

 Q: Why do I have to fill out an application?
 Can I pick my puppy?

 A: We will work together to find the puppy that best fits your lifestyle and needs.
 Your application will help us get to know you and learn your priorities and preferences for your new family member.
 You can even let us know which color and sex you prefer!
-Because puppies spend their first few months with us, we will know their individual personalities enough to pair the best puppy with each family.
+Because puppies spend their first couple months with us, we will know their individual personalities enough to pair the best puppy with each family.

 Q: Do I need previous sighthound experience in order to be considered?